 N.B.
 Searching by Card number enables you to ascertain how many times a fraudulent Card has been used in your business.

 Q. What is a dispute?

-Q. Would I be notified of a dispute or chargeback?
+Q. Will I be notified of a dispute or chargeback?

 Q. What is fraud, and how does it affect me?

 A. Fraud comes in many forms, like stolen and counterfeit Cards, for example.
 It's likely you'll have to deal with attempted fraud at some point, so it's important you recognise the telltale signs to avoid fraudulent transactions.
-If you're slow to react, it can result in loss of goods and revenue through Chargebacks.
+If you're slow to react, we may have to charge your account through chargebacks.